ucla/ucla-wp-components-lib/src/docs/06-icons/01-icons.md

 ## **Usage**

 ### **Accessibility Requirements**
-The supplied icons are ADA compliant.
-Strategic Communications strongly encourages using these for your UCLA website or application.
+The supplied icons are ADA compliant and have been reviewed by the DCP.
+Strategic Communications strongly encourages the use of light weight SVGs for UCLA websites or application.
 All icons are available in SVG format and can be used as raw SVG code or by linking to the image files.
+For more information on how icons are created and reviewed, open any of the svg files in text editor.

 ### **Please Note**